Ayush-codez/logistic_hiring/README.md

 6. Upload resume or company profile (PDF/doc)

 If Individual:
 Skills
 Years of Experience

 If Organization:
 Company Size
 Website

+1. hii